Fall 2022 ︎︎︎ SUNY Purchase ︎︎︎ (DES3090) Interactive & Experience Design

 How to Watch

-You can watch this episode via Paramount Plus or Netflix.
+You can watch this episode via Paramount Plus.
 I’m not sure if Paramount Plus has the same versions but I’d highly recommend trying to watch on one of these platforms as they were recently rescanned and brought up to Blu-ray quality and they look great.
 If you’re not able to watch via those platforms I can provide a link to a more dubious website where it can be watched for free.
 Because of the nature of the website I won’t link it here︎

 Questions to be ready to discuss and think about as you watch this

 What did you think of the episode in general?

 - Does this hold up?
 Is it possibly a little bit racist (it is okay if yes, or okay if no)

 What similar situations have you faced with learning something or shifting the paradigm of something that might be familiar?

 - How do you react to confusion or frustrating situations?

 - Picard can understand the words the Tamarians use, but not the syntax and meaning in the syntactical connections of ideas how might that relate to programming?

 - In English how does myth help us communicate and concretize ideas?